Alexis06030631/yt_music_api/docs/documentation/class/Playlist.md

 ## artists
-An array of Artist objects @TODO: Not Implemented
+An array of Artist objects  @TODO Not Implemented

 **Builder**:
 ````javascript